UST-MICO/grapheditor/docs/grapheditor.rst

 This is achieved by checking whether the text is nearer to the start or end of the edge and then checking for overlaps with the node at that endpoint.
 If the text overlaps it gets pushed in the direction towards the center of the edge.
 The :js:attr:`padding <TextComponent.padding>` is used as a buffer zone around the text.

+Customising where edges attach to nodes
+"""""""""""""""""""""""""""""""""""""""

+:js:class:`Edges <Edge>` will snap to the nearest :js:class:`LinkHandle`.
+:js:class:`Link handles <LinkHandle>` are :ref:`calculated per node template <grapheditor:link handles>`.
+To customize the position where the edge attaches to nodes set the :js:func:`calculateLinkHandlesForEdge <GraphEditor.calculateLinkHandlesForEdge>` callback.

 Example Styling Usage